Washington wolf recovery talking points

 - We also support efforts by state, federal and university researchers to better understand the impact wolves have or do not have on deer, elk, moose and other ungulate populations.
 Predator recovery and management needs to be successful for all wildlife, not just wolves and other predators.
 Solid scientific data helps make that possible.

 - Coexistence, social tolerance and healthy wolf populations are all possible in Washington.
-We remain committed to the long-term recovery and public acceptance of wolves alongside thriving rural communities.
+We remain committed to the long-term recovery and public acceptance of wolves alongside thriving local communities.

-- We strongly want long term wolf recovery to work for people, wolves and all of Washington’s wildlife.
+- We want long term wolf recovery to work for people, wolves and all of Washington’s wildlife!